waittim/waittim.github.io/_posts/2019-10-27-simulation-compare.md

 Definitely, for the method of moment part, when the data distribution matches the model distribution (e.g. norm - MMnorm, gamma - MMgamma), the capture probabilities are more than 90%.
 When the distributions do not match with each other, the results will be close to 0% or NA.

-And for kernal density estimation, when we need to get the median of the distributions, the results are pretty good as close to 100%.
+And for kernel density estimation, when we need to get the median of the distributions, the results are pretty good as close to 100%.
 But when we need to get the min of the distributions, the capture probabilities of normal and gamma are really different.
-For the normal distribution it works well, but for gamma distribution it is about 37%.
+For the normal distribution, it works well, but for gamma distribution, it is about 37%.
 The reason might be that gamma distribution is a skewed distribution.

-For bootstrap part, the results are not as good as others.
+For the bootstrap part, the results are not as good as others.
 When we want to get the median of the distributions, the capture probabilities are just about 90%.
 And when it comes to min of the distributions, the probabilities become 50%.
 Obviously, it is because selecting a sample randomly is too difficult to get the min point every time.